 - Performance of reinforced concrete tunnel linings in fire situations

-Comparisons of tensile and compressive creep in concrete
+- Comparisons of tensile and compressive creep in concrete

-Review of the latest developments in the design and construction of carbon composite bridges
+- Review of the latest developments in the design and construction of carbon composite bridges

-Structural health monitoring of full-scale bridges
+- Structural health monitoring of full-scale bridges

-Dynamic performance of grandstands under various spectator actions
+- Dynamic performance of grandstands under various spectator actions

-Identification of soil-structure interaction within earthquake response data from real tunnels
+- Identification of soil-structure interaction within earthquake response data from real tunnels

-A proportion of projects are formally linked to industry, and can include spending time at the collaborator’s site over the summer.
+A proportion of projects are formally linked to industry and can include spending time at the collaborator’s site over the summer.

 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

 |Design and Management of Structures in Earthquake Zones||15|

 |Advanced Steel and Composite Design||15|

 |Structural Engineering Design Project||30|

 Learning and teaching

-Our groundbreaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines.
-You’ll have regular contact with them through lectures, seminars, tutorials, small group work and project meetings.
+Our groundbreaking research feeds directly into teaching, and you’ll be taught by staff who are at the forefront of their disciplines.
+You’ll have regular contact with the team through lectures, seminars, tutorials, small group work and project meetings.